 Google Play Store Developer Account Cost

-Here’s a quick breakdown of what the Google Play developer account cost covers:
+Here is what the $25 Google Play developer account cost includes:

-- The ability to publish unlimited apps under the same account.
+- Ability to publish unlimited apps under the same developer account

-- Access to beta testing, staged rollouts, and app analytics.
+- Access to beta testing tracks, staged rollouts, and app analytics

 How to Pay the Google Play Registration Fee?